-Los Angeles — Highest dollar single-asset sale involved ground lease, two owners and retail with USC as a tenant.
+Los Angeles — Highest dollar single-asset sale involved a ground lease, two owners and retail with USC as a tenant.

 Los Angeles — Blue Vista Capital, on behalf of an institutional client, has purchased University Gateway near the University of Southern California in the highest-dollar single-asset, third party transaction in student housing.